M66B/FairEmail/docs/FAQ-fr-rCA.md

 <a name="faq66" mark="crwd-mark"></a>
 **(66) FairEmail est-il disponible dans la bibliothèque familiale Google Play ?**

-Le prix unique des quelques fonctionnalités Pro est trop bas, inférieur au prix des applications les plus similaires et il y a [trop de frais et de taxes](#user-content-faq19) pour justifier la mise à disposition de FairEmail dans la [bibliothèque familiale Google Play](https://support.google.com/googleone/answer/7007852).
-Notez que Google promeut la bibliothèque familiale mais la fait payer par les développeurs.
+*Vous ne pouvez pas partager des achats dans-l'ppli et des applications gratuites avec les membres de votre famille.*

+Voir [ici](https://support.google.com/googleone/answer/7007852) sous "*Voir si le contenu est admissible à être ajouté à la bibliothèque familiale*",*Appli & jeux*".

 <br />

 <a name="faq67" mark="crwd-mark"></a>
-**(67) How can I snooze conversations?**

-Multiple select one of more conversations (long press to start multiple selecting), tap the three dot button and select *Snooze ...*.
+**(67) Comment puis-je répéter les conversations ?**

+Sélectionnez plusieurs conversations (appui long pour démarrer la sélection multiple), appuyez sur le bouton à trois points et sélectionnez *Rappel ...*.
 Alternatively, in the expanded message view use *Snooze ...* in the message three-dots 'more' menu or the time-lapse action in the bottom action bar.
 Select the time the conversation(s) should snooze and confirm by tapping OK.
 The conversations will be hidden for the selected time and shown again afterwards.
 You will receive a new message notification as reminder.

 It is also possible to snooze messages with [a rule](#user-content-faq71), which will also allow you to move messages to a folder to let them be auto snoozed.